liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 ## Challenge: Advanced: Add a React app as a front-end

+Note: only do this if you have done all other Node homework this week - that is the priority.

 - Make a very simple React app called quotes-react-app
 - Have it fetch a random quote from your server on glitch
 - (Bonus: Allow the user to get a new random quote from the server, by clicking a button or clicking the quote.)